 A phrase I hear constantly (especially from female athletes) is:

 “I don’t want to get muscular, I just want to tone up”

 The first thing about the phrase above is that it is almost an Oxymoron.

-In this case that something is muscle tissue and therefore must, by its very definition, refer to doing muscular alteration work (i.e. resistance training).
+In this case that something is muscle tissue.
+Therefore it must, by its very definition, refer to doing muscular alteration work (i.e. resistance training).

 But let’s back up a little.

 If you were talking about adding some tone to a photo, for example, one person might think that means adding definition and sharpness.
-Another may feel it means adding deeper shadows, brightness or colouring.
+Another may feel it means adding deeper shadows, brightness or colour.

 With muscle toning though, I feel the most common image is that of sleek, slender, firm and shapely figures.

 No bulk, no flab and certainly not an almost skeletal, anorexic look.

 The problem is that there is a common misconception that, to achieve that look, the type of training required is low weight, high rep work.

 One reason for this might be that the sensation achieved is one where the muscle being worked burns in a way that it feels like it is getting a great workout.
 The muscle is getting stretched and ‘toned’ but without the bulk generated by heavy lifting.

 Now don’t get me wrong, lifting with any weight to a point of lactic build up and muscular fatigue is going to cause a level of muscle strengthening.
 But lifting in this way is far from the most efficient or effective way to do it.

-For example, I will often see girls bicep curling with 2-3kg dumbbells (or less!!!) thinking that it is going to firm up and ‘tone’ their upper arms.
+For example, I will often see girls bicep curling with 2-3kg dumbbells (or less!!!) thinking that it is going to ‘tone up’ their upper arms.

 That wobble in your upper arms is FAT, pure and simple.
 And no amount of bicep curling or tricep extensions are going to burn that fat off.